-There is a word for tea in most languages.
-It is interesting to follow the origins of it in the different countries.
+There is a word for tea in most languages and it is interesting to follow the origins of it in the different countries.

-Therefore the word for tea is similar in most European languages.
+Therefore the word for tea is similar in most European languages except Portugal.

 The tea leaves came through Jesuits monks directly from China, and the Portuguese word for tea is chá.